-Associate Professor Cathy Sheehan (PhD) works in the Department of Management at Monash University and is an active member of the Australian Centre for Research in Employment and Work (ACREW).
+Associate Professor Cathy Sheehan (PhD) works in the Department of Management at Monash University.
 In 1995 and 2005 she co-ordinated major reviews of the Australian Human Resource Institute (AHRI) membership.
 In 2010 she worked with the Australian Senior HR Roundtable (ASHRR) and led an Australian Research Council funded project reviewing the role of the HR function in Australia.
 More recently she has worked with Worksafe Victoria to isolate and measure OHS lead indicators.
 Her publications have appeared in Human Resource Management, Personnel Review, Human Resource Management Journal, Asia Pacific Journal of Human Resources, International Journal of Human Resource Management, Human Resource Management Review and her recent co-authored text, Contemporary Issues and Challenges in HRM.
 (Read more)

-Associate Professor Brian Cooper works in the Monash Business School as a Senior Lecturer.
+Associate Professor Brian Cooper works in the Monash Business School.
 He has published extensively in the area of human resource management and leadership.
 Brian is a specialist in quantitative research methodology and teaches into Honours and PhD coursework programs.
 His research interests include the relationships between human resource management practices, leadership and employee work attitudes and behaviors.
 (Read more)

-Associate Professor Ross Donohue (BA, BBehSc (Hons), PhD) is a Senior Lecturer in the Department of Management at Monash University.
+Associate Professor Ross Donohue (BA, BBehSc (Hons), PhD) works in the Department of Management at Monash University.
 He is a registered psychologist and is a member of the Australian Psychological Society.
 Ross has practised as an organisational psychologist for 15 years and has provided extensive consultancy work to industry and government in the areas of career management, leadership, personal development, and organisational change.

 His current research interests relate to personality-environment fit and career change; the professional and career development of parliamentarians; the influences of emotional intelligence and transformational leadership on career advancement and performance; psychological contracts and organisational justice; and the predictors of organisational commitment.